dmillzilla/digital_minimalism/days_0_to_29/social_media/discord.md

 # Discord

-- The Discord app will remain installed on my personal devices
+- The Discord app will be deleted from my iPhone
-- The Discord app will remain not installed on my work devices
+- The Discord app will remain installed on my MacBook
-- Notifications from servers will be muted
 - Notifications from DMs will remain
 - I will leave all content creator Discord servers
 - I am allowed to catch up on Discord servers on breaks during work